benjamin-swain/nn_data_plugin/README.md

 2. my_steamID
 3. my_mmr (may be useful to take the highest MMR's to train the neural net)
 4. my_score (as in goals scored)
-5. my_x (positive to the right, if you're in your spawn position)
+5. my_x (x position of your vehicle, positive to the right, if you're in your spawn position.
+The origin is at the ball spawn location at the center of the arena)
-6. my_y (positive behind you, if you're in your spawn position)
+6. my_y (y position of your vehicle, positive behind you, if you're in your spawn position)
-7. my_z (positive up)
+7. my_z (z position of your vehicle, positive up)
 8. my_rotx (rotational position of your vehicle)
 9. my_roty
 10. my_rotz